skylee03/clojask-website/content/md/posts/API.md

 #### set-parser

-A more flexible way to set type.
+A more flexible way to set type by specifying the customized parser.

 | Argument    | Type              | Function                                                     | Remarks                                                      |
 | ----------- | ----------------- | ------------------------------------------------------------ | ------------------------------------------------------------ |